BerriAI/litellm/docs/my-website/docs/proxy/tag_routing.md

 ## ✨ Team based tag routing (Enterprise)

 LiteLLM Proxy supports team-based tag routing, allowing you to associate specific tags with teams and route requests accordingly.
-Example **Team A can access gpt-4 deployment A, Team B can access gpt-4 deployment B**
+Example **Team A can access gpt-4 deployment A, Team B can access gpt-4 deployment B** (LLM Access Control For Teams)

 :::info